overwolf/overwolf.github.io/docs/start/app-subscriptions.md

 ## Subscription Basics

-To sub to an app, all a user has to do is go to that app’s page in the Appstore and click the ‘Subscribe’ button.
+To sub to an app, all a user has to do is go to that app’s page in the Appstore and click the ‘Subscribe’ button, or if the developer chose to implement it use the in-app subscribe button.
 That’ll send them to a quick checkout flow on Paypal and return them once a subscription is successfully completed.

 Subbed apps appear in a new settings page where users can easily monitor or cancel their subscriptions as wanted.
 Cancellation takes place at the end of the current subscription period.